 Albinia Verecunda, Brupee’s Golden, Cylindra, Detroit Little Ball, Detroit Lora, MacGregor’s Favorite, Mammoth Long, Monogram, Monopoly, Red Ace, Regala

-Beets require light, well drained soil which has not been freshly manured, and an open positions.
+Beets require light, well drained soil which has not been freshly manured, and open positions.

 Seed should be sown in February or March and plants thinned to around 2 inches apart.